 Our entrée has been a ride through the exquisite Chevreuse Valley, with magnificent views on our descent, and a pretty ride along the Yvette River, flowing though the Yvelines and Essonne departments.

-As we entered the département of Les Yvelines, there were some challenging slopes, but our reward was to come in the form of cycle tracks through Rambouillet Forest (see here for guided bike tours).
+As we entered the département of Les Yvelines, there were some challenging slopes, but our reward was to come in the form of cycle tracks through Rambouillet Forest.

 After exploring the Jardin Anglais at Rambouillet, we joined the Guéville Valley, with pleasant little roads leading to Epernon, perched above the confluence of three rivers.